HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/entitlement_checks_scenarios.md

 The License Manager pod manages entitlement checking and user-session consumption reporting for production deployments.

-The License Manager transmits the total number of completed user sessions to the customer [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8) instance (FlexNet) dashboard.
+The License Manager transmits the total number of completed user sessions to the customer [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8) instance (FlexNet/My HCL Software) dashboard.
 The user session keys are not transmitted, nor is any other information about users or sessions.

-The License Manager uses a FlexNet API to transmit the data total amount and each API request contains in its entirety the following data, and nothing more:
+The License Manager uses a FlexNet/MHS API to transmit the data total amount and each API request contains in its entirety the following data, and nothing more:

 -   Timestamp of data transmission (implicit in the call, not explicitly provided)

 -   FlexNet account identification information

 -   Total number of completed user sessions calculated by the License Manager since the last transmission

+For more details regarding MHS API refer [Configuring My HCL Software API and File based export](./configuring_mhs_api_file_based_export.md)

 Access the Reports section of the HCL Software License and Download Portal (FlexNet) server.